jonathan-vella/what-the-caf/agenda_and_requirements.md

 ### **<u>ALZ Accelerator Hackathon subscription: </u>**

-- An absolute minimum of 2 Azure subscriptions per attendee are required.
+- At least 1 Azure subscription per attendee is required; the recommendation is to have 2 Azure subscriptions per attendee.

-- The subscriptions should be associated to a **non-production AAD tenant**.
+- All subscriptions should be associated to a **non-production AAD tenant**.

 - [Tenant root access](https://github.com/Azure/Enterprise-Scale/wiki/Deploying-Enterprise-Scale-Pre-requisites) is a mandatory requirement for this hackathon.